sunodo/sunodo/apps/docs/guide/running/running-application.md

 ## Blockchain configuration

 Cartesi CLI runs a local private chain powered by [anvil](https://github.com/foundry-rs/foundry/tree/master/crates/anvil) at port `8545`.
-All contracts of the Cartesi Rollups framework are already deployed, and theirs addresses can be inspected using `cartesi address-book`.
+All contracts of the Cartesi Rollups framework are already deployed, and their addresses can be inspected using `cartesi address-book`.

 The private chain by default has a block time of 5 seconds, controlled by `--block-time <seconds>`, and runs on auto-mine mode.

 ## Epoch

 By default the node closes an epoch once a day, but this can be controlled by the `--epoch-duration <seconds>` command option.
-It's an important settings when it comes down to voucher execution.
+It's an important setting when it comes down to voucher execution.

 ## Rollups Node configuration